mmollina/MAPpoly/docs/README.md

 ---
-title: Building a genetic map in an hexaploid full-sib population using MAPPoly
+title: Building a genetic map in an hexaploid full-sib population using MAPpoly
 author: "Marcelo Mollinari, Guilhereme Pereira, A Augusto F Garcia and Zhao-Bang Zeng"
 date: "2018-09-15"
 output: